elkronos/sample_py/docs/index.md

 ## Usage

-Here are detailed descriptions and examples of how to use the sampling functions provided in this project:
+Below are detailed descriptions and examples of the sampling functions provided in this project.

 ### Simple Random Sampling

 **Function**: `simple_random_sampling`

-**Description**: Performs simple random sampling on a given DataFrame.
+Performs simple random sampling on a given DataFrame.

 **Parameters**:
-- `data` (pd.DataFrame): The input DataFrame to sample from.
+- `data` (pd.DataFrame): The input DataFrame.
-- `sample_size` (int): The number of samples to draw.
+- `sample_size` (int): Number of samples to draw.
 - `max_rows` (Optional[int]): Maximum number of rows to return.
 Defaults to None.
-- `replace` (bool): Whether to sample with replacement.
+- `replace` (bool): Sample with replacement.
 Defaults to False.
 - `seed` (Optional[int]): Seed for random number generator.
 Defaults to None.

 **Example**:
 ```python
 import pandas as pd
 from sampling import sampling_methods